blagae/whitakers_words/README.md

 result = parser.parse("regemque")
 ```

-The resulting value is a `WhitakerWord` object, structured as follows:
+The resulting value is a `Word` object, structured as follows:

 ```
-WhitakerWord:
+Word:
   text: regemque
   forms:
     - enclitic: que